 Kittens and body temperature

-Young kittens are very poor at maintaining body temperature, therefore, it is important for the pet owner to be aware of this and maintain a steady temperature for them.
+Kittens are unable to regulate their body temperature for the first few weeks of life, therefore, it is important for the pet owner to be aware of this and maintain a steady temperature for them.

 How to take your cat’s temperature